 Cricket bats used to be slightly curved, however, this changed when people started changing the way they threw balls.

-Do you know any fun or interesting facts about the game of cricket?
-Let us know in the comments section below!
+Do you have any fun or interesting facts about the game of cricket that we’ve missed?
+Share them here in the comments section below!